DevStarkWalker/ChubbyChickens/README.md

 🐞 Bug Reporting
 Have an issue?
 Spot a bug?
 Submit it in the Issues tab!
 Use the provided templates for clear communication and ensure smooth fixes.

-🎨 Credits
+🐤 Credits
+Studio: Novaeh Studios
-Game Design & Development: [Your Name]
+Game Design & Development: [Devon Walker]
-Art & Assets: (Contributors here)
-Special Thanks: (Anyone who helped out!)
-🐤 Stay Updated
-Follow the game's progress and updates on:

-Twitter
-Discord

 Happy Chicken-ing! 🐔💨